 - The following factors are risk factors for infant mortality: child poverty; low birth weight; maternal age; access to antenatal care; smoking in pregnancy; maternal weight; socioeconomic position; multiple birth; premature birth; and location of birth.
 There is a higher prevalence of child poverty, smoking in pregnancy, maternal weight and premature births in Hull which increases the risk of infant deaths.

-- There were 28 neonatal deaths (within first 28 days of life) in Hull that occurred within the three year period 2019-21.
-Since 2010-12, the rate of neonatal deaths in Hull has been comparable to the rate in England (or lower) with the exception of 2017-19.
-The rate in Hull for 2019-21 is slightly higher than England (3.0 versus 2.8 per 1,000 live births and stillbirths).
+- There were 24 neonatal deaths (within first 28 days of life) in Hull that occurred within the three year period 2020-22.
+Since 2010-12, the rate of neonatal deaths in Hull has been comparable to the rate in England (or lower) with the exception of 2017-19 although for the entire period 2010-12 and 2020-22 there has been no statistically significant difference in the rate between Hull and England.
+The rate in Hull for 2020-22 is slightly lower than England (2.6 versus 2.9 per 1,000 live births).

 The Population Affected – Why Is It Important?